Gastroesophageal Reflux Disease (GERD) During Pregnancy

 - If you have GERD symptoms at night, raise the head of your bed 15 cm (6 in.) to 20 cm (8 in.) by putting the frame on blocks or placing a foam wedge under the head of your mattress.
 (Adding extra pillows does not work.)

-Along with making lifestyle changes and taking non-prescription medicines, some doctors may recommend the prescription drug sucralfate for treating GERD symptoms during pregnancy.
+Some doctors may recommend the prescription drug sucralfate, along with lifestyle changes and non-prescription medicines, for treating GERD symptoms during pregnancy.

-- Acid reducers, such as cimetidine or ranitidine (for example, Zantac)
+- Acid reducers, such as ranitidine (for example, Zantac)

-- Proton pump inhibitors, such as omeprazole (for example, Losec) or lansoprazole (for example, Prevacid)
+- Proton pump inhibitors, such as omeprazole (for example, Heartburn Control)

 Primary Medical Reviewer Adam Husney, MD - Family Medicine